Ales – U.S. Open Beer Championship Categories

 Perceived Malt Aroma & Flavor: Malt sweetness should be absent, but sweetness of fruit may be low to high.

-Perceived Hop Aroma & Flavor: Hop aroma and flavor is not perceived.
-Cheesy hop character should not be perceived.
+Perceived Hop Aroma & Flavor: Hop aroma and flavor is not present.
+Cheesy hop character should not be present.

 Perceived Bitterness: Very low

-Fermentation Characteristics: Characteristic horsey, goaty, leathery and phenolic aromas and flavors derived from Brettanomyces yeast are often present at moderate levels.
+Fermentation Characteristics: Characteristic horsey, goaty, leathery, and phenolic aromas and flavors derived from Brettanomyces yeast are often present at moderate levels.
 Fermented sourness is an important part of the flavor profile, though sweetness may compromise the intensity.
 Fruit sourness may also be an important part of the profile.
 These flavored Lambic beers may be very dry or mildly sweet.
-Vanillin and other woody flavors should not be evident.

 Body: Dry to full